thesquaredev/website-staging/src/pages/solutions/open-banking-api/4-contact-form.md

 ##
 template: default
 component: contact
-heading: Ready?
+heading: What is your use case with Open Banking?
-icon: weightlifting-bold-blue.png
+icon:
-description: Learn what we can accelerate your PV process
+description: We are here to help you put it all together.
 showAddress: false
-formTitle: ''
+formTitle:
 formNamePlaceholder: Your full name*
 formEmailPlaceholder: Your work email*
 formCompanyPlaceholder: Your organisation's name*